MICA-MNI/micaopen/README.md

 BigBrain: BigBrain histological profiles and statistical profile moments.
 Please cite Paquola et al., (2019) when using the Big Brain profiles (https://doi.org/10.1371/journal.pbio.3000284)

 a_moment_of_change: This repository is a companion to our preprint "A Moment of Change: Shifts in myeloarchitecture characterise adolescent development of cortical gradients".
 In the repo, we provide preprocessed data used in the analysis as well as the script to reproduce the primary figures.
+Link here: https://www.biorxiv.org/content/10.1101/706341v2

+Other goodies:
+autism_hierarchy: videos of step wise functional connectivity analysis performed in connectome manifolds.
+For furter detauks see Hong et al., 2019 Nat Comms, link here https://www.nature.com/articles/s41467-019-08944-1

-mica_powertools - extra scripts from the MICA lab, loosely documented only but perhaps soon unified and toolboxed
+mica_powertools: extra scripts from the MICA lab, loosely documented at this point but perhaps soon unified, better documented, and toolboxed

-autism_hierarchy - videos of step wise functional connectivity within a hierarchical framework (Hong et al., under review)

 dcm_sorter - python code to sort a dicom directory into subfolders